How to Plan a Marketing Budget in 6 Simple Steps: 2021 Guide

 There are numerous digital marketing strategies you can use, including:

-- Search engine optimization (SEO): SEO is the process of boosting your website’s ranking in the search results to help drive more relevant, organic traffic to your page.
+- Search engine optimization (SEO): SEO is the process of boosting your website’s rankings in search results to help drive more relevant, organic traffic to your page.

-- PPC advertising: PPC ads are paid advertisements that appear at the top of the search results.
+- PPC advertising: PPC ads are paid advertisements that appear at the top of search results pages and on other web pages.
 These ads allow you to reach more leads that are ready to convert.

 - Social media marketing: Social media marketing enables you to connect with your audience one-on-one and deliver informative content to them.
-This strategy allows you to build a relationship with leads and nurture them into customers.
+This strategy allows you to build relationships with leads and nurture them into customers.

 - Social media advertising: If you invest in social media advertising, you’ll focus on creating compelling ad copy targeted at specific leads.
 These ads appear seamlessly in their newsfeed, allowing you to build brand recognition and earn more leads.